 Anxiety and panic cause a lot of frightening symptoms.
-Some of those symptoms cause people to fear that it's not anxiety at all – that it's something more serious that may require medical attention.
-It's not uncommon during a panic attack to experience feelings of faint, and if they get too severe it may even lead to severe health fears.
+Some of those symptoms cause people to fear that it's not anxiety at all – that it’s something more serious that may require medical attention.
+It's not uncommon during a panic attack to experience feeling faint, and if they get too severe it may even lead to severe health fears.

 Can panic attacks cause fainting?
 And why does this occur?
 We explore these questions in this article.

 The unfortunate reality is that only a doctor can actually diagnose the cause of your fainting, and diagnosing yourself online is risky.
 Talk to your doctor, but note that anxiety and panic absolutely are a common cause of feeling faint.

 It is very, very rare for panic attacks to cause true fainting.
 Panic attack fainting does occur, and there are stories of it happening to some people that experience a truly severe panic attack, but the likelihood is very slim.
 If you are truly fainting and blacking out, make sure you talk to a doctor.